-- One person is always seen in the car outside as this is where he feels safe and will allow people to talk and interact with him. - One person who hates waiting in public places because of the noise wears his headphones and waits in the car, he then goes straight into the room when it's his time to meet the person. - Another lady brings her dog because she is only calm when her dog is with her.
-A member of the team at the service waits with her dog outside when she is called in to the appointment. - Another lady likes the waiting room as she likes to look at the fish... but hates it when its noisy.
-She has appointments very early when it is quiet and has a chair facing the fish tank ready... she will then relax and engage. - Another gentleman loves to 'high-five' everyone, when he enters any setting, if everyone 'high-fives' him he will be in a good mood but if they don't, he will become upset and want to leave.
+• A man who hates waiting rooms and noise wears his headphones and waits in the car, he then goes straight into the room when it's his time.

+- A lady who brings her dog because she is only calm when her dog is with her.
+A member of staff waits with her dog outside when she is called in to the appointment. - A lady who likes the waiting room as she likes to look at the fish... but hates it when its noisy, must have appointments very early when it is quiet and has a chair facing the fish tank ready... she will then relax and engage. - Another gentleman loves to 'high-five' everyone, when he enters a clinical setting, if everyone 'high-fives' him he will accept treatment, if they don't, he refuses treatment.